Chaco Canyon In Depth

 Join us in Albuquerque for a welcome reception and Chaco overview lecture at the Sheraton Airport Hotel.

-We’ll begin our study of the Chaco culture at the modern pueblo of Acoma, where possible descendants of the Chacoans still live perched on a high mesa.
+We’ll begin our journey at The Indian Pueblo Cultural Center where we’ll learn more about New Mexico’s Pueblo communities.
 Then we’ll visit Casamero where we will learn about the great houses and Chaco system.
 We’ll spend the evening in Gallup at the historic El Rancho Hotel.

 In the morning, we’ll visit Richardson’s Trading Post, one of the largest in Indian Country.
 At the Salmon Ruins and Museum on the San Juan River, we’ll see a 300-room Chaco outlier that sits at the end of the Great North Road from Chaco Canyon.
 We’ll spend the next three evenings at the Courtyard by Marriott in Farmington.

-We’ll travel to the northern extreme of the Chaco system in the Montezuma Valley of Colorado and visit the Albert Porter site and Haynie site, both Conservancy preserves.
-At the Anasazi Heritage Center, we’ll see two small outliers and an excellent new museum where we’ll study the connection between the Chaco culture and Mesa Verde.
+We’ll travel to the northern extreme of the Chaco system in the Montezuma Valley of Colorado and visit the Albert Porter site and the Haynie site, both Conservancy preserves.
+At the Canyons of the Ancients Visitor Center and Museum, we’ll see two small outliers and an excellent new museum where we’ll study the connection between the Chaco culture and Mesa Verde.

 Continuing our visit to the outlier communities, we’ll visit Aztec Ruins National Monument where the Chacoans may have tried to move their center.
 Then we’ll explore Chimney Rock, a spectacular setting for ancient astronomy used by the Chaco people to predict movements of the moon.